Subodha Kumar

 Subodha Kumar is an Indian American business school researcher and educator and a board member.
 He is known for his work on web advertising, social media, healthcare, analytics, and disruptive technologies.
 He is the Paul R. Anderson Distinguished Chair Professor of Statistics, Operations, and Data Science (with a secondary appointment in Information Systems) at the Fox School of Business, Temple University.
 He founded the Center for Business Analytics and Disruptive Technologies at Temple University and directs the Ph.D.
 Program in Operations and Supply Chain Management.

-Subodha is the President-Elect of Production and Operations Management Society (POMS) and the Deputy Editor for the Production and Operations Management journal, one of the topmost journals in the field of operations and supply chain management.
-He is also the Founding Executive Editor of the Management and Business Review journal, which has been referred to as a rival to the Harvard Business Review by Forbes.
+Subodha is the Executive Director and Past President of Production and Operations Management Society (POMS) and the Co-Editor-in-Chief for the Production and Operations Management journal, one of the topmost journals in the field of operations and supply chain management.
+He is also the Co-Editor-in-Chief of the Management and Business Review journal, which has been referred to as a rival to the Harvard Business Review by Forbes.

 Subodha has (co)-authored two books in the areas of web analytics - Optimization Issues in Web and Mobile Advertising: Past and Future Trends Social Media Analytics and Practical Applications: The Change to the Competition Landscape.

 Kumar has received several awards for research, teaching, and service to the academic community.
 He has been invited by media to provide expert opinion on matters related to social media, marketing, and business management.